a public policy executive

 + social scientist

-An active member of the tech policy community, Dr. Harrison serves on the Program Committee of the Research Conference on Communications, Information, and Internet Policy (TPRC), and the Rock Health Innovation Council.
-She was a community panelist for NASA’s Transform to Open Science (TOPS) and Year of Open Science initiatives, an advisory council member of the Center for Democracy & Technology, and a member Federal Communications Commission’s (FCC’s) Communications Equity and Diversity Council (CEDC), where she chaired the Digital Empowerment and Inclusion Working Group.
+An active voice in the tech policy community, Dr. Harrison has served on the Program Committee for the Telecommunications Policy Research Conference (TPRC), the Rock Health Innovation Council, and as an advisor to organizations including the Center for Democracy & Technology and the Federal Communications Commission’s (FCC) Communications Equity and Diversity Council (CEDC), where she chaired the Digital Empowerment and Inclusion Working Group.

-Dr. Harrison holds a B.S. in Advertising from the University of Illinois Urbana-Champaign, an M.A. in Media Studies from the University of Texas at Austin, and a Ph.D. in Technology, Policy, and Society from Howard University.
-Her scholarship focuses on race, multistakeholder governance, and communications policy and has been featured on NPR, CSPAN, NBC News, Roll Call, and The Hechinger Report.
+Dr. Harrison holds a Ph.D. in Technology, Policy, and Society from Howard University, an M.A. in Media Studies from the University of Texas at Austin, and a B.S. in Advertising from the University of Illinois Urbana-Champaign.
+Her work has been featured in outlets including NPR, C-SPAN, NBC News, Roll Call, and The Hechinger Report.
 Dr. Harrison is the proud child of Jamaican immigrants and enjoys globetrotting with her husband at a moment’s notice.

 I participated in a podcast where we discussed the need for a policy agenda for "Rural AI."